drag0n1zed/dSchema/README.md

 A specialized fork of Huskuraft's [Effortless Structure](https://github.com/huskuraft/effortless).

 > **Note:** This fork is for a specific modpack.
 Support will only be provided through the modpack itself.
-For general feature requests, bug fixes, or ports, please refer to the original author.

 ## Added Features